confluentinc/ksql/docs-md/installation/server-config/index.md

 ```

 After you have updated the server configuration file, you can start the
-KSQL server with the configuration file specified.
+ksqlDB Server with the configuration file specified.

 ```bash
 <path-to-confluent>/bin/ksql-server-start <path-to-confluent>/etc/ksql/ksql-server.properties
 ```

-For more information, see [KSQL Configuration Parameter Reference](config-reference.md).
+For more information, see [ksqlDB Configuration Parameter Reference](config-reference.md).

 ### KSQL_OPTS Environment Variable

-You can override KSQL server configuration parameters by using the
+You can override ksqlDB Server configuration parameters by using the
 `KSQL_OPTS` environment variable.
 The properties are standard Java
 system properties.
 For example, to set
 `ksql.streams.num.streams.threads` to `1`: